abhishek-netizen/testing/JavaScript.md

 [IMAGE YET TO COME]

-Learn more about JS how does it works internally 👉 [JavaScript Internals](https://medium.com/@bdov_/javascript-typescript-execution-vs-lexical-vs-variable-environment-37ff3f264831)
+Learn more about JS how does it works internally 👉 [JavaScript Internals](https://medium.com/@bdov_/javascript-typescript-execution-vs-lexical-vs-variable-environment-37ff3f264831) must read!!! tc of flaws in the article